 Cookie Policy

 A cookie is a small piece of data the site asks your browser to store.
 The same principles apply to similar technologies: localStorage, sessionStorage, IndexedDB, pixel tags.
 This policy covers all of them.
-The short version: Watchpost uses one strictly necessary cookie.
-We don't run analytics, advertising, or third-party trackers.
-If we ever do, the cookie banner will gate them behind your consent.
+The short version: Watchpost uses strictly necessary storage to run the service.
+On marketing pages, Google Analytics is optional and loads only after you accept analytics in the cookie banner.
+We do not use advertising trackers.

 This policy is part of the privacy policy.